The Best of Nike in 2024

 Although the CEO switch-up was the biggest and most influential at Nike this year, it wasn’t the only one.
 Two other influential members of the team returned to their positions.
 The first was Nicole Hubbard Graham, who was the vice president of global categories and consumer direct brand marketing before she left the Swoosh in 2021.
 Hubbard returned to Nike in January of this year as the chief marketing officer, and the effect on the advertising and brand messaging was immediate, with a more elevated and sophisticated style implemented (but more on this next!). was the third alumni to return to the Swoosh, having retired from his position as vice president and general manager of North America in 2020 after working with the brand for 30 years.
 With relationships strained after the focus on direct to consumer sales, Peddie’s return this year signals a strategic move to repair the broken partnerships with key retailers.

 While just three changes, they hit most of .
-Donahoe seems to be tackling lack of innovation and shift from retros, Hubbard is giving Nike their unique edge back, and Peddie is set to balance out the formerly aggressive (and mildly unsuccessful) push towards DTC.
+Hill seems to be tackling lack of innovation and shift from retros, Hubbard is giving Nike their unique edge back, and Peddie is set to balance out the formerly aggressive (and mildly unsuccessful) push towards DTC.

 A Return to the Glory Days of Advertising